mercenary-sif/Django-REST-Framework-Authentication-API/README.md

 # 👨‍💻 Author

-Built with ❤️ using Django REST Framework.
+Built with discipline and commitment using Django REST Framework.

 ---